Skip to main content

 • In the event of a drug interaction with ondansetron, it is always best to seek immediate attention from a healthcare professional.

-Ondansetron, known under the brand name Zofran, is a selective 5-HT3 receptor antagonist that functions as an antiemetic to aid in the prevention of nausea and vomiting from chemotherapy or radiation therapy, treatment of severe and acute nausea and vomiting and the prevention and treatment of postoperative nausea and vomiting.
+Ondansetron, known under the brand name Zofran, is a selective 5-HT3 receptor antagonist that functions as an antiemetic to aid in the prevention of nausea and vomiting from chemotherapy or radiation therapy, treatment of severe and acute nausea and vomiting, and the prevention and treatment of postoperative nausea and vomiting.
 Ondansetron is available as an injection, an oral solution, an oral tablet, and an orally-disintegrating tablet.
-Ondansetron interactions with amiodarone, domperidone, methadone, specific antiarrhythmic and antibiotic medications, and serotonergic agents.
+Ondansetron can interact with certain cardiac medications, some antibiotics, and medications used for depression and mood disorders.
 Ondansetron can also affect the metabolism of other medicines, exacerbating side effects associated with individual drugs.
 It’s important to be aware of ondansetron interactions as some of them can cause life-threatening effects after a single dose that warrant immediate medical attention.
+You should never take ondansetron if you have a history of an allergic reaction to ondansetron or a drug in the same class.

 Ondansetron drug interactions